Race and ethnicity in censuses: Montenegro

 The population of Montenegro was enumerated by ethnicity from 1909 up to its most recent census in 2011.

-The Netherlands
+Netherlands

-In The Netherlands, census data is collected by the Centraal Bureau voor de Statistiek (Statistics Netherlands), which distinguished according to country of birth rather than ethnicity or race.
-Data is collected according to four main categories: Dutch citizen born in The Netherlands with both parents born in The Netherlands, Dutch citizen born in The Netherlands with one parent born in a different country, Dutch citizen born in The Netherlands with both parents born in a different country, or Dutch born in a foreign country.
+In the Netherlands, census data is collected by the Centraal Bureau voor de Statistiek (Statistics Netherlands), which is distinguished according to country of birth rather than ethnicity or race.
+Data is collected according to four main categories: Dutch citizen born in the Netherlands with both parents born in the Netherlands, Dutch citizen born in the Netherlands with one parent born in a different country, Dutch citizen born in the Netherlands with both parents born in a different country, or Dutch born in a foreign country.